-The Warshel Center for Multiscale Simuations is located in the campus of the University of Southern California, with offices in the Michelson building and the Seeley G. Mudd building.
+The Warshel Center for Multiscale Simuations is located in the campus of the University of Southern California, with offices and lab in the Seeley G. Mudd building.
 The Center facilitates research in bioinformatics and computer-aided simulations for effective enzyme and drug design.
 Our research group offers four types of opportunities; Research Associate (postdocs; 1st and 2nd postdoc), Research Assistant (MSc or Phd candidates), REU Undergraduate Summer Internships, and hosted Fellowships.

 We hope that you find the information provided below useful.
 In the event that a postdoc position becomes available, we will provide a link to the USC applicaion portal.
 This information is offered as a general overview, and may change depending on the research involved.

-The Postdoctoral Research Associate will conduct and coordinate important computational and analytical theoretical research on several frontiers of molecular biophysics, under the supervision of Nobel laureate Arieh Warshel, Distinguished Professor of Chemistry at USC Dornsife College of Arts and Sciences.
+The Postdoc will conduct and coordinate important computational and analytical theoretical research on several frontiers of molecular biophysics, under the supervision of Nobel laureate Arieh Warshel, Distinguished Professor of Chemistry at USC Dornsife College of Arts and Sciences.

 The candidate will be required to carryout computational and analytical theoretical research in several frontiers of molecular biophysics including: simulations of enzymatic reaction, using QM/MM methods with efficient sampling strategies with the aim of helping to unravel the physical principals and underlying mechanisms, as well as to elucidate the action of new systems.
 Projects will involve medically relevant systems and enzyme design efforts.